Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TI

-with trivial factor system guaranteed by group 2-cohomology $\mathcal{H}^2\left[\mathbb{Z}_3\rtimes\mathbb{Z}_2,U^f(1)\right]=\mathbb{Z}_1$.
-Hence for investigating the 1D block-states on $\tau_{1,2}$, the spin of fermions is irrelevant.
-1D root phases are characterized by projective representations of total symmetry group, which are classified by group 2-cohomology:
+The trivial factor system, ensured by group 2-cohomology $\mathcal{H}^2\left[\mathbb{Z}_3\rtimes\mathbb{Z}_2, U^f(1)\right]=\mathbb{Z}_1$, indicates that the spin of fermions is irrelevant when investigating the 1D block states on $\tau_{1,2}$.
+The 1D root phases are characterized by projective representations of the total symmetry group, which are classified by group 2-cohomology:

-i.e., there is no nontrivial 1D block-state on $\tau_{1,2}$.
-The effective ``on-site'' symmetry of $\tau_3$ is $\mathbb{Z}_2\times\mathbb{Z}_2$.
-Haldane chain is the only nontrivial root phase for spinless fermions, and there is no nontrivial root phase for spin-1/2 fermions (see Sec. \ref{Th2D U(1)}).
-Furthermore, Haldane chain decoration on $\tau_3$ is obstruction-free and trivialization-free.
+This implies that there are no nontrivial 1D block states on $\tau_{1,2}$.
+On the other hand, the effective ``on-site" symmetry of $\tau_3$ is $\mathbb{Z}_2\times\mathbb{Z}_2$.
+The Haldane chain represents the only nontrivial root phase for spinless fermions, while there are no nontrivial root phases for spin-1/2 fermions (see Sec. \ref{Th2D U(1)}).
+Furthermore, the decoration of the Haldane chain on $\tau_3$ is both obstruction-free and free from trivialization.